Project funded by the Australian Research Council (ARC), 2017-2020, Amount: $360,000

 June 2018: Jannatul Fardous and myself gave a talk on Tourists’ social media usage during group trip planning at 2018 IFITT Workshop on Smart Tourism, see the Press Release published in TravelDailyNews here

 Nov 2018: Our paper “Examining tourists’ engagement in information seeking and collaboration” was accepted and presented at 2018 national RAILS Conference

-Nov 2018: Our paper “Collaborative information seeking in tourism: a study of young Chinese leisure tourists visiting Australia” is accepted and to be included in the Proceedings of the ACM SIG CHIIR Conference.
+Nov 2018: Our paper “Collaborative information seeking in tourism: a study of young Chinese leisure tourists visiting Australia” has been accepted and included in the Proceedings of the ACM SIG CHIIR Conference.
+Link to the paper